FB

 How many friends have I also done projects with?
 We learn from each other, because Do it Yourself is NOT doing it all by yourself.

-I want to be like Mike.
+I want to be a Mike.
+To some kid, maybe many, I want to be a Mike.
 So, in all the busyness, I keep taking an interest (especially in youth), and keep sharing time.
 “Hands on” and “Do-it-Yourself” is not as common in our now throwaway economy, yet we can make a difference a little at a time.
 I admire these folks because they gave me a priceless gift.
-I hope I can give the same . . . can you?
-It’s not a chore, it’s fulfillment.
+I hope I can give the same to others . . . can you?
+It is not a chore, it is absolute fulfillment.

-Now my oldest son bought a fixer-upper-house, and now has quite a collection of his own essential tools.
+My oldest son bought a fixer-upper-house, and now has quite a collection of his own essential tools.
 The house is beautiful now, and I love it.
 What a pleasure to see him advance in his DIY skills.
-He’s way better than I now in some skills — like drywall.
+He is way better than I now in some skills – like drywall.

 Hopefully you are also planning to pass along a bit of yourself.
 Whether it be a Do-it-Yourself Legacy or something else, then someday maybe a kid like me will call you a hero too.